MicrosoftDocs/power-platform/power-platform/guidance/coe/microsoftteams-governance.md

 ![Team owner receives notification](media/teams-2.png "Team owner receives notification")

-In addition to the automatic cleanup, admins can also monitor how Microsoft Teams are used - a [Microsoft Teams environments](power-bi-monitor.md) report has been created in the CoE Starter Kit dashboard.
+In addition to the automatic cleanup, admins can also monitor how Microsoft Teams environments are used - a [Microsoft Teams environments](power-bi-monitor.md) report has been created in the CoE Starter Kit dashboard.

 The **Microsoft Teams environments** page shows you how many environments, environment makers, and apps and flows in Microsoft Teams environments you have.

-The page visualize:
+The page visualizes:

 - The Teams environment creation trend
 - The number of resources per environment